cthemc/because/README.txt

 == Screenshots ==

-1. This poll follows your post
+1. Social Polling + Discussion

-2. Comments and replies
+2. Join the Discussion

 3. The backend